 14 February

-A guided walk from Earnley Car Park to the Slit Pool and beach through the RSPB’s Medmerry Reserve created in 2011.
-Look out for our winter duck and wader visitors or familiar visitors such as Widgeon, Teal, Snipe, Lapwing, Sandpipers and Redshank on the mudbanks as well as Dartford Warbler, Yellow Hammer, Linnet, Reed Bunting in the gorse or reed beds.
-You may see Buzzards, Marsh Harriers or Kestrel.
+A guided walk from Earnley Car Park to the Slit Pool and beach through the RSPB’s Medmerry Reserve, created in 2011.
+Look out for winter duck and wader visitors and Widgeon, Teal, Snipe, Lapwing, Sandpipers and Redshank on the mudbanks as well as Dartford Warbler, Yellow Hammer, Linnet, Reed Bunting in the gorse or reed beds.
+You may also see Buzzards, Marsh Harriers or Kestrel.

 Borde Hill Magnolia in Bloom Trail